hash function selection for cybergraph particles

 • Round counts must be chosen conservatively before genesis, with margins for unknown future attacks

 This is the fundamental cost of using an AO hash for content addressing.
-Classical hashes (SHA-256) have stable parameters because they’re 23 years old.
-AO hashes are still in their parameter-discovery phase.
-CORE must wait for parameter stabilization or accept the risk of choosing prematurely.
+Classical hashes (SHA-256) have stable parameters because they're 23 years old.
+AO hashes are still in their parameter-discovery phase. nox must wait for parameter stabilization or accept the risk of choosing prematurely.

 6.4 Storage Proofs as the Escape Hatch